rdcar/post-install/README.md

-### Script para automatizar a instalação de programas no Ubuntu 24.04 LTS.
+### Script to automate the installation of applications and bug fixes for Ubuntu 24.04 LTS based distros.

-O script adiciona os respositórios necessários e instala as seguintes aplicações:
+The script adds the necessary repositories and installs the following applications:
 * VLC Media Player (org.videolan.VLC)
 * Spotify (com.spotify.Client)
 * GIMP (org.gimp.GIMP)